 - Termination of employment and severance pay

-Work rules have to be announced within 15 days of the company employing 10 or more persons.
-A copy of such rules must be kept at the place of business, and a copy must be distributed to employees.
+Work rules must be announced within 15 days of the company employing 10 or more persons.
+A copy of such rules must be kept at the place of business and a copy must be distributed to employees.

-An employer with 10 or more employees shall maintain employee records in Thai language containing the below information:
+An employer with 10 or more employees must maintain employee records in Thai language containing the below information:

 - Name, surname and gender

 - Start date of employment

 - Rate of wages and other benefits